x12q/kotlin-randomizer/README.md

 ### [For object](#top) <a id="rule-1-4"></a>

 For object, the object itself is returned.
-So no randomization is actually performed here.
+So no randomization is actually performed.

 ### [For enum](#top) <a id="rule-1-5"></a>